Note: A copy of the Nov. 2022 email sent to the Harrisburg NAACP Environmental Committee follows. Sentence on the September Committee was added.

 The founding Environmental Committee of the Harrisburg NAACP popularizes awareness for fire safety & prevention in the City of Harrisburg.
 Upon its formal conception in March 2021, the Committee has been developing a free educational product for young learners about non-arson house fires.

 Would you like to join the Harrisburg NAACP and help shape the Environmental Committee, or another committee?
-Contact the Greater Harrisburg Area NAACP at hbgnaacp.com, its first website in five years.
+Contact the Greater Harrisburg Area NAACP at hbgnaacp.com, its first website in 5 years.

-Related: Environmental Committee: Volunteer Fire Departments (Sept.
+Related: Environmental Committee: Pa.
+Volunteer Fire Departments (Sept.
 2022)

 Related: Environmental Committee: Fire Safety Cartoon, I (May 2022)